MohamedGouaouri/codecla-backend/tasks/8-backend-deployment/deployment.md

 - Build the docker image and give a tag of `codecla-nestjs:v1` for example.
 - Run the container
     - Before running the container, start a MongoDB server using the official MongoDB Docker image.
-    - Ensure that you publish the necessary ports and pass the required environment variables like the database URL.
+    - Ensure that you publish the necessary ports and pass the required environment variables like port number and database URL.
 - Make sure that all endpoints of your Nest.js application work as expected.

+>Important: Make sure to run your services on different ports to avoid errors.

+> Note: if you list the images and inspect your nest js image you'll see that it has a relatively small size (around 350MB).
+It would've been around 1.5GB!.
+Hence, the power of multi-state builds.